 Keep weeding an hour here and there until your yard is back in order.
 You might also want to check out my favorite must-have gardening tools to help.

-I hope you’ll try one of these one-hour tidying projects to brighten up your home and make it easier to find the things that spark joy.
+I hope you’ll try a one-hour tidying project to brighten up your home and make it easier to find the things that spark joy.
 Have fun!

 Find more ideas for tidying up: